 The basic foundation course for the study of humanity is the freshman survey, History 101-102 (History of Civilization), and each potential major is normally expected to begin his/her study of history with this course.
 Those students wishing to major in history should earn at least an average grade of 2.0 in the course.
-History 200 should be taken during the sophomore year, since the skills that form the core of this course are essential to success in all upper-level work in this discipline.
+History 200 should be taken during the sophomore year, since the skills that form the core of this course are essential to success in all upper-level work in this discipline; transfer students should take it in their first fall semester.

-History 200 should be taken during the sophomore year and by transfer students in their first fall semester at Lynchburg College, since the skills that form the core of this course are essential to success in all upper-level work in this discipline.
 Additionally, History 201 and History 202 should also be taken in the sophomore year (for transfer students, in their first year) to round out the common core all history majors will have at the beginning of their program, and provide a broad framework for all subsequent courses.
 History 402 should be taken in the fall semester of the senior year by all students.